BavarianByte/project-glinux/Readme.md

 Only use this collection of scripts with **Debian Testing netinstall** (https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/), because the scripts use snapd & apt-get (snapd will be installed in programs.sh)

 Make the scripts executable by "cd"-ing into the directory containing the scripts, make yourself root with "sudo sh".
-To make all scripts executable, type: "sudo chmod 755 *.sh".
+To make all scripts executable, type: "chmod 755 *.sh".
 And now, execute them by issuing "bash script-name.sh"

 ## Git-clone this project, and run the following files in terminal (e.g.: ./init-cleanup.sh) and in the correct order & don't forget to make the scripts executable: